Appel reaction

 The Appel reaction is an organic reaction that converts an alcohol into an alkyl chloride using triphenylphosphine and carbon tetrachloride.
 The use of carbon tetrabromide or bromine as a halide source will yield alkyl bromides, whereas using carbon tetraiodide, methyl iodide or iodine gives alkyl iodides.
-The reaction is credited to and named after Rolf Appel, it had however been described earlier.
+The reaction is credited to and named after Rolf Appel; however, it had been described earlier.
 The use of this reaction is becoming less common, due to carbon tetrachloride being restricted under the Montreal Protocol.

 Drawbacks to the reaction are the use of toxic halogenating agents and the coproduction of organophosphorus product that must be separated from the organic product.
 The phosphorus reagent can be used in catalytic quantities.
 The corresponding alkyl bromide can also be synthesised by addition of lithium bromide as a source of bromide ions.
 A more sustainable version of the Appel reaction has been reported, which uses a catalytic amount of phosphine that is regenerated with oxalyl chloride.